aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 Nothing
 ```

-Now `Optionally` constraints aren't solved until fully instantiated, which is in my opinion good
-default, but solving them eagerly can be useful too, so let's just provide functions to give or
+Late resolution of optional constraints is in my opinion a good default, but solving them eagerly can be useful too, so
-discard `Optionally` constraint manually
+we can provide functions to give or discard `Optionally` constraint manually

 ```haskell
 newtype GiftQ c d a = GiftQ { unGiftQ :: (c => d) => a }